shymega/CornCob/README.md

 CornCob is a lightweight COBOL virtual machine written in Rust.

 It aims to be simple, and to 'get the job done'.

-COBOL code is compiled into bytecode, and executed by the register-based virtual machine.
+COBOL source code is compiled into bytecode, and executed by the register-based virtual machine.

 # License